 2. Express Water Standard Whole House Filter

-Another by Express Water, this one makes a great first whole house water filter.
-We recommend it if you want similar perks to our first choice, without the emphasis on heavy metals.
-It’s a well-rounded product, and for a standard option, it goes a long way.
+This Express Water product makes a great first whole house water filter.
+We recommend it if you want a versatile filter without an emphasis on heavy metals.
+It is a well-rounded filter and, for a standard option, it is very effective.

-This system filters out a wide range of chemical and organic pollutants in your supply.
-Like the specialized system, it uses three-stage filtration, though the filters differ.
-You get a sediment filter, granular activated carbon filter, and a carbon block.
+This system filters out a wide range of chemical and organic pollutants in your water supply.
+Like a specialized system, it uses three-stage filtration, though the filters differ.
+You receive a sediment filter, granular activated carbon filter, and a carbon block.

-This is an excellent choice if you’re looking for a basic filter that removes chemical toxins from your supply.
-It takes care of a number of organic pollutants as well, so it’s a well-rounded product.
-We recommend it if chlorine (and other chemical waste)
+This is an excellent choice if you’re looking for a basic filter that removes chemical toxins from your water supply.
+It also takes care of a number of organic pollutants, so it is a well-rounded product.
+We recommend it if you are concerned about chlorine (and other chemical waste).

-The reason why this system is so great at filtering out chemical contaminants is the second and third stages of filtration.
-Express Water doubled down on the activated carbon for extra safety and purification.
+This system is great at filtering out chemical contaminants because of the second and third stages of filtration.
+Express Water doubled down on the activated carbon filter for extra safety and purification.
 Your drinking water will taste and smell better because of it, and more toxic substances will be filtered out.

-It’s got the same extras as our top choice.
-Even though this is the standard option, you still get pressure gauges, a stainless steel frame, and a clear sediment filter case.
-Maintenance, storage, and monitoring are as easy as pie.
+Although this filter system is the standard option, you still receive pressure gauges, a stainless steel frame, and a clear sediment filter case.
+Maintenance, storage, and monitoring are almost effortless.

 No KDF Filter

-One thing this system lacks is a copper-zinc filter.
-If you’d like the complete package, you may have to spend extra on purchasing it separately.
-Note that an extra activated carbon filter has taken its place to compensate.
+This system lacks a copper-zinc filter.
+If you want the complete package, you might need to spend extra to purchase it separately.
+An additional activated carbon filter has taken its place to compensate.

-The two carbon filters do a good job of filtering out a variety of pollutants.
-It’s not a terrible drawback, as many systems follow the same pattern.
+The two carbon filters do a good job of filtering out various pollutants.
+This isn’t a major drawback, as many systems use the same setup.

 Doesn’t Filter Pathogens

-Though it does an excellent job of filtering chemical and natural toxins, it won’t do much for bacteria.
-Depending on your municipality, this might not be a big deal.
-If you’re worried, as with the KDF filter, you can always purchase a sub-micron or UV filter to add to it.
+Although this filter does an excellent job of filtering chemicals and natural toxins, it won’t do much against bacteria.
+Depending on your local water supply, this might not be a big deal.
+If you’re worried, like the KDF filter, you can always purchase an extra sub-micron or UV filter.

 |What does it filter?||Chlorine, pesticides, insecticides, herbicides, volatile organic compounds (VOCs), sediment, rust|